 3. Google Photos

 The best photo storage option for backing up photos from your smartphone

 Free subscription: Unlimited storage for photos up to 16 megapixels and videos up to 1080p | Starting subscription price: : $12/year (50GB)

 Google's photo-sharing service was designed primarily as a way to back up photos and video taken on smartphones, but it has evolved into a decent photo editing and sharing service.
 Once you have uploaded a photo, you can edit it by cropping and tweaking colors.
 Once the editing is done, you can create albums of photos and video that can be shared publicly or with specific Google users.
-In our roundup of the Best Photo Editing Software and Apps, we named Google Photos best for sharing.
+In our roundup of the best photo editing software, we named Google Photos best for sharing.
 And, it's available for both Android and iPhone users.

 Google Photos offers unlimited space and uploads, but with a small caveat: Photos can be stored at a maximum resolution of 16MP and video at 1080p.
 If you want to store bigger image or video files, you'll need to pay for space on Google Drive, which starts at $1.99 / £1.99 a month for 100GB.

 Free subscription: n/a | Starting subscription price: : $120/year (unlimited)

 Amazon Prime Photos is Amazon's photo storage site for Prime members.
 (Prime membership costs $119/ £79 year.)
 It lets you store and share unlimited photos on your desktop, smartphone or tablet.
 Amazon Photos also automatically tags images and videos, such as animal type, by person, and location.
 The service also lets you order photo prints, cards, calendars and more — all with free shipping.
 It's too bad that Amazon Prints is at the bottom of our best photo books.